HMPO/hmpo-form-wizard/README.md

 Creates routing and request handling for a multi-step form process.

-Given a set of form steps and field definitions, the wizard function will create an express router with routing bound to each step of the form and input validation applied as configured.
+Given a set of [form steps](./example/routes/basic/steps.js) and [field definitions](./example/routes/basic/fields.js), the wizard function will create an express router with routing bound to each step of the form and input validation applied as configured.

 Additional checks are also applied to ensure a user completes the form in the correct order.

 ## Usage

-Define a set of steps:
+### Define a set of steps

 ```javascript
 // steps.js